');

 About Little Rock, AR

-Little Rock is a major city in Arkansas with a population of 202,739 residents.
-The median household income is $60,583 per year, which is near the national average.
-The median age in Little Rock is 36.4 years.
+Little Rock is a major city located in Arkansas with a population of 202,739 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,583 per year, which is 19% below the national median of $75,149.
+The median age of 36.4 years is close to the US median age of 38.9 years.

 How Little Rock Ranks in Arkansas